Glasses Explore by Tobii, marketing mockup

 Sticky

-Sticky is a tool or Market Researchers to create and conduct remote eye-tracking and attention-emotion studies on desktop and mobile devices.
+Sticky is a tool for market researchers to create and analyse remote eye-tracking and attention-emotion studies on desktop and mobile screens.

-Designing this feature presented many challenges due to technical constraints with the AI model.
-I collaborated closely with a data scientist and front-end developer from Tobii to understand the complexities and limitations of the model, and deliver the best possible solution.
+Designing this feature came with significant technical challenges due to the limitations of the AI Objer-Tacker model.
+I worked closely with a data scientist and a front-end developer to understand those constraints and deliver the best possible solution.

 Glasses Explore